Introduction to Thesis Work

 You should complete your thesis according to the approved thesis plan.
 If you have make many significant changes to your plan you will have to discuss with your supervisor and the commissioning party whether a new plan should be made.

 You will complete your thesis under supervision though you will do most of the actual work independently.
 You are expected to find the relevant literature, carry out interviews, conduct surveys and questionnaires etc. and gather material.
 You are also expected to analyse and interpret results of your surveys and questionnaires, evaluate outcomes, test products, assess processes and to record issues that will be included in your thesis.
-Written records should be kept using the thesis model template.
+Written records should be kept using the thesis thesis template.

 Before your thesis is published the teacher who will co-ordinate the final touches to your thesis and the maturity test, will also hold a classes on these issues.
 You will gain a detailed overview of the maturity test, poster and how to record your thesis in writing during the Academic Writing course.